 Low-Dose Lung CT Scans Save Lives

-Despite these scary statistics, American Cancer Society researchers found that fewer than 4 percent of people who qualify for lung cancer screenings ever get them.
+Despite these scary statistics, American Cancer Society researchers recently found that fewer than 4 percent of people who qualify for lung cancer screenings ever get them.

 Screening for lung cancer